snehaK212/icecream_1/README.md

 <h2>Problem Statement</h2>
 <p align="justify">Design and conceptualize an Ice Cream Parlor Management System (ICPMS) that integrates various functionalities to optimize operations, improve customer engagement, and drive business growth.
 The system should cater to the unique requirements of an ice cream parlor, providing a comprehensive solution for menu management, order processing, inventory tracking, sales reporting, and customer relationship management.</p>
 <h2>Project Description</h2>
-<p align="justify">The Ice-Cream Parlour Management System is designed to simplify icecream ordering processes.
+<p align="justify">The Ice-Cream Parlour Management System (ICPMS) is designed to simplify icecream ordering processes.
 Users can add products to their cart, manage orders, and complete checkouts seamlessly.
 The integration of a Chatbot powered by Azure AI Services enriches the user experience by providing quick access to a comprehensive FAQs section.
 Users can ask questions related to the icecream ordering process, and the Chatbot intelligently responds with relevant information.</p><br>
 <b>Key Features :</b>
 <ul>
     <li>ChatBot Support</li>